 Applicants for SSDI must:

-- Have a qualifying disability that prevents you from working for at least one year
+- Have a significant medical condition that prevents them from working for at least one year or is considered terminal

 - Have worked for a certain number of years